John Haynes Jr.

-Haynes was also honored as the Louisiana Family Practitioner of the Year in 1998 and 2004 and the Louisiana Rural Practitioner of the Year award in 1998 and 2009.
-He is the author of several publications including "Laparoscopic cholecystectomy in a Rural Family Practice: The Vivian, LA Experience" in the Journal of Family Practice 2004.
-Haynes has trained thousands of medical students and physician residents in the field of rural family medicine.
+Haynes was also chosen as the Louisiana Family Practitioner of the Year in 1998 and 2004 and the Louisiana Rural Practitioner of the Year award in 1998 and 2009.
+His publications include "Laparoscopic cholecystectomy in a Rural Family Practice: The Vivian, LA Experience" in the Journal of Family Practice 2004.
+Haynes trained thousands of medical students and physician residents in the field of rural family medicine.

-When he was not practicing medicine, Doc was hunting, fishing, or skeet shooting.
-He was an avid sportsman and an Olympic Skeet Shooting Champion.
-He loved spending time with family and friends, early mornings in the duck blinds, squirrel hunting and quail hunting with his bird dogs.
-He was a very spiritual man who loved God and lived by Browning's quote, "Ah, but a man's reach should exceed his grasp, or what's a heaven for?"

-Dr. Haynes was an amazing father, grandfather and great-grandfather who loved his family more than anything.
-He was the Haynes family's guiding light.
-His departure was a tremendous loss to patients, students, colleagues, friends, family, & his community.

 A USA Today article from 1993 described Haynes as "a cross between Marcus Welby and John Wayne."